PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2030/README.md

 ## Original Data Structures

 The HP2030 baselines have been established, and since it launched so recently that's currently all the data the project has so far.
-This data was obtained by manually copying it from the HP2030 [oral conditions](https://health.gov/healthypeople/objectives-and-data/browse-objectives/oral-conditions) webpage.
+Data waere obtained by manually copying it from the HP2030 [oral conditions](https://health.gov/healthypeople/objectives-and-data/browse-objectives/oral-conditions) webpage.

 ## Converted Data Structure